-Brought up in Brooklyn, Bruce Gilden made many of his earlier projects in New York – including his work on Coney Island and the book project Facing New York which has been republished by Dewi Lewis.
+Brought up in Brooklyn, Bruce Gilden made many of his earlier projects in New York – including his work on Coney Island and the book project Facing New York which was recently republished by Dewi Lewis.
 The book’s first edition, Gilden’s first large-scale release, served almost as a primer on what came to be his characteristic approach to street photography: high intensity, close-quarters portraits, often illuminated by flash and capturing the assorted residents of New York, from the Fifth Avenue city workers to vacationing families and a cast of varyingly intriguing characters.

-Here, Gilden reflects on the book’s impending reissue, the challenges of photographing in the street, and on the advantages one has in making work once familiar with – and more importantly attuned to – a place.
+Here, Gilden reflects on the book, the challenges of photographing in the street, and on the advantages one has in making work once familiar with – and more importantly attuned to – a place.

 You have photographed in New York – off and on – for most of your life.
 How did you approach making an edit of your work for the book?

 As ever, I tried to pick the photos that are best!
 But that said, with any book you can’t just put together all the hits.
 A book needs peaks and valleys.
 You try to make something that has a flow.
 Between the strongest pictures are the images that work to accentuate or emphasize them.